-USP<1664> - WHY?
+USP<1664> - HOW?

-- Characteristics of the drug product formulation - E.g. solid or liquid? (migration mechanism)
+- Will depend upon the purpose and goals of a leachable study - However, they require similar types of information - Chemical composition of packaging - Details of mfg. process - Extractables Assessment - ALL potential sources should be assessed - Primary packaging - Secondary packaging (important for semi-permeable containers) - Nature of contact : direct versus indirect contact (migration mechanism) - Time of contact: long term vs. transient - Characteristics of the drug product formulation - E.g. solid or liquid? (migration mechanism) - Compounds that may migrate from bulk packaging, may persist through the mfg. process and end up in the final

-Compounds that may migrate from process materials, may persist through the mfg. process and end up in the final DP: should be treated as leachables!!
+DP: should be treated as leachables!!